-Please explain: We are consulting with all interested parties including those licence holders who may be affected by the proposals.
+Please explain: We have consulted with all interested parties including those licence holders who may be affected by the proposals.

 There is no intention for the proposal to have a negative impact on any particular group.
-The proposal is aimed at setting the appropriate fee for the cost of this process and minimising any deficit/surplus to the council.
+The proposal is aimed at recovering the cost of the licensing service to the council.
+If this is not achieved the service will run at a deficit.